EOFY offer

 7. Stability and security is key

-As a Mac fan, you'll have a deep-seated appreciation for software that puts ease of use and beautiful design first.
-Naturally, this means you'll gravitate towards software that also reflects those qualities.
-And when you're excited about using your accounting software, you'll be much more in tune with your financial situation and in a better position to grow.
+Mac users expect software that puts ease of use and beautiful design first.
+When your accounting software matches that standard, you'll stay more in tune with your finances and be in a better position to grow.

-See for yourself how Xero's intuitive design makes managing your finances easier so you can run your business, not your books.
-Try Xero for free or explore all features.
+See for yourself how Xero's intuitive design makes managing your finances easier, joining more than two million subscribers.
+Get one month free or explore all features.

 FAQs on Mac accounting software

-Here are answers to some common questions about accounting software for Mac.
+Here are answers to common questions about accounting software for Mac.

 Does Apple have its own accounting software?